devonpmack/react-pokedex-workshop/README.md

   ```
 </details>

 Once you've done this, refresh your preview in CodeSandbox and it should work!
-Try clicking on one of the buttons for a pokemon.
-After a short delay it should fetch the data and display the pokemon name and type!
-The best part is that now the Pokedex can be easily extended on, you just finished the hardest part!
+Try clicking on one of the buttons for a Pokemon .
+After a short delay it should fetch the data and display the Pokemon  name and type!
+The best part is that now the Pokédex can be easily extended on, you just finished the hardest part!

 ## Showing more than one type

 You may have noticed that when you click on Bulbasaur it shows his type as Poison.
 What's going on?

-In the newest generation of pokemon, they made Bulbasaur actually have two types!
+In the newest generation of Pokemon , they made Bulbasaur actually have two types!
 If you go to [his page on the Pokemon website](https://www.pokemon.com/us/pokedex/bulbasaur) we can see that he's Grass and Poison.
 We are only showing his first type so we should update our code to show the second one as well.

 There are two different approaches to this that are both valid.
-1. Assume that a pokemon can only ever have 2 types and check for the case to display 2 types.
+1. Assume that a Pokemon  can only ever have 2 types and check for the case to display 2 types.
 2. Loop through all the types received from the `PokeAPI` , and render a `<PokemonType>` for each one.

 Feel free to try either these approaches yourself, but in this case, it's probably easier just to assume a Pokemon can only have 2 types. (so far there are no 3 type Pokemon).